-Before plunging on the race track, learn proper race shifting to get the car in appropriate gear for drifting that includes double clutch and heal-and-toe shifting.
-Check out different drifting techniques to do it right with special drift tyres.
+Before plunging into the race track, learn proper race shifting to get the car in appropriate gear for drifting that includes double clutch and heel-and-toe shifting.
+Check out different drifting techniques to do it right with special drift tires.

 This is performed when about to turn a corner with full throttle thereby producing heavy over-steer as you turn.
-In order to make this happen properly, you’ll need a lot of horsepower!
+In order to make this happen properly, you’ll need a lot of horsepowers!

-To trigger rear traction loss and balance the drift through throttle play and steering, pull the hand brake/e-brake.
+To trigger rear traction loss and balance the drift through throttle play and steering, pull the handbrake/e-brake.
 This is the very basic technique and also performed to rectify or tuning the drift angles.
-It’s a primary drift technique used in Forward Wheel Drive vehicles!
+It’s a primary drift technique used in Forwarding Wheel Drive vehicles!

 The clutch kick technique is performed by depressing the clutch pedal either during mild drift or on approach.
 The clutch is then popped-up, releasing a sudden jolt across the driveline which distresses the rear adhesion.

 By dropping the cycles on downshift into a corner and releasing the grapple instantly puts stress on the driveline.
-The mechanism would slow the rear tyres induces the over-steer.
-This is much like pulling the e-brake while turning however this particular trick must be performed on a wet terrain to minimise damage to the driveline.
+The mechanism would slow the rear tires induces the over-steer.
+This is much like pulling the e-brake while turning, however, this particular trick must be performed on a wet terrain to minimise damage to the driveline.